-Always consider the possibility of adding Library of Congress form/genre terms when cataloguing legal materials.
-Many legal materials will not have an applicable form or genre heading.
-Remember that the form or genre heading should reflect the overall content of the work, the 20% rule does not apply.
+Always consider the possibility of adding Library of Congress form/genre terms when cataloguing legal material.
+However, many legal materials will not have an applicable form or genre heading.
+Remember that the genre or form heading should reflect the overall content of the work, the 20% rule does not apply.

-The list below is not comprehensive - check the current authority records for relevant headings.
+The list below is not comprehensive - check current authority records for relevant headings.

 National Library application